 For some people, purchasing an owner occupied rental is an incredible situation.
 You can turn the home you live in into an income producing asset!

 However, just like with any investment, there are some cons to consider as well.
-If you are thinking about buying an owner occupied rental property in Detroit, read on to learn more about some of the pros and cons!
+If you are thinking about buying an owner occupied rental property in Southeast Michigan, read on to learn more about some of the pros and cons!

-Pros and Cons Of An Owner Occupied Rental Property in Detroit
+Pros and Cons Of An Owner Occupied Rental Property in Southeast Michigan

 Have Other People Pay Your Mortgage